kwijibo/changeset-sparql/README.md

 })

 ```
-- `error` Gets called with an error if there are problems running the updates or queries (ie: if `query` or `update` call the callback with an error)
+- `error` Gets called with an error if there are problems running the updates or queries (ie: if `query` or `update` call the callback with an error).
+You may want to retry if this happens.
 - `rejected` gets called with an error message if the changeset was rejected.
 This happens if:
     - the subject and predicate of a `create` triple/quad already exists in the dataset
     - any `delete` triples/quads don't exist in the dataset.
+    You should not retry, but you may want to alter the changeset and resubmit.
 - `ok` Gets called with the URI of the changeset if:
     - The update was successfully applied
     - The changeset was already applied